Mpox

 What is mpox?

 Mpox is an infectious disease caused by the mpox virus, an Orthopoxvirus from the same family as smallpox.
 Mpox is less transmissible than smallpox, and cases are often less severe.
 The virus first was discovered in 1958, and cases have been found in both humans and animals, most often in central and west African countries.
-The virus is rare in Canada; however, cases have occurred in 2022 and numbers are increasing.
+The virus is rare in Canada; however, cases occurred in 2022 and numbers have been increasing.

 What are the symptoms?